OneBitQuantHK/Settlement/README.md

 ---

+# How to aggregate settlement

-## 1, contact us to let your caller contract be added into whitelist of Settlement contract
+## 1, contact us to add your caller contract into whitelist of Settlement contract

 ## 2, get all the support tokens by function getTokenList:
     function getListedTokens() external view returns (ERC20[] memory tokens);